 -

-The students should have a basic understanding of and interest in the trend topics digitalization, Big Data, and IoT.
-Basic programming know-how would be advantageous.
+Participants should have an understanding of and interest in the trending topics of digitalization, big data and IoT.
+Basic programming skills are an advantage.

 1 Machine Learning at a Glance |